MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 |Destination name|	Displays transfers with a specific destination name.|
 |Source name|	Displays transfers with a specific source name.|

-### Scan Report
+### Scan report

-For more information about the scanning process, see the **Scanning** section.
+For more info about the scanning process, see the **Scanning** section.

 After the scan report is downloaded and opened, look for these key items:

 - Users with a failed status.
 We recommend rerunning the scan for these user(s).
 - Users with one file or less. **Note**: Sharing permissions are still transfered.
 - Users with the most data.
-Use this information to decide about a data distribution strategy that suits your needs.
+Use this info to decide about a data distribution strategy that suits your needs.
 For more info about data distribution, see **here**.

 ![scan report example](media/scan-report-example.png)

-### Migration Report
+### Migration report

 The **Migration Report** provides an in-depth overview of your entire migration, including (but not limited to) speed and time statistics, totals for files and data transfered, and info relating to the latest run.

 To download this as a CSV, at the top right of the **Migration Manager**, select the **gear** icon, and select **Migration Report**.

-The CSV report provides the following information for each user pairing.
+The CSV report provides the following info for each user pairing.

 |**Header/Statistic**|**Definition**|
 |:-----|:-----|